Our guide to elective home education

 If you are educating your child at home, you need to make sure you are giving them a suitable full time education from the start of the term following their fifth birthday.
 See our school term dates and information about school age.

-For more information on educating your child at home please read our guide to home education (PDF, 162.2 KB) or to find out how we can support you in the planning stages of your child's home education complete our online planning support form.
+For more information on educating your child at home read our guide to home education (PDF, 162.2 KB) or to find out how we can support you in the planning stages of your child's home education complete our online planning support form.

 Educating your child at home is a big decision and will require a great deal of your time and energy, but when properly engaged in your child's education it can be a beneficial and satisfying experience for both parents and children.